 2006 world cup, germany

-Rolling a smoke during the half-time break in the match between Australia and Japan, the score stands at Australia 0-1 Japan.
+Rolling a smoke during the half-time break in the clash between Australia national soccer team and Japan national soccer team, the scoreboard reads 0–1, Japan in control and Australia struggling to find a way through.

 V is for victory.
 Australian supporters in Berlin celebrate their 3-1 defeat of Japan.